-In view of the ongoing crisis originating from the COVID-19 pandemic, CPD (2020a) urges for pursuing a set of expansionary counter cyclical policy measures to offset the adverse impacts of the pandemic.
-This could be achieved through fiscal policy tools by the government supported by the needed monetary policy actions by the central bank.
+In light of the ongoing crisis originating from the pandemic, CPD (2020a) urges for pursuing a set of expansionary counter-cyclical policy measures to offset the adverse impacts of the pandemic.
+This could be achieved through fiscal policy tools by the government and it could be supported by the necessary monetary policy actions by the Central Bank.
 The government has already responded by announcing four key elements in this connection: i) increasing public expenditures, ii) incentivising economic activities, iii) broadening social protection and iv) enhancing money supply.
-However, sequencing of the application of the aforesaid policy instruments has been quite interesting.
+However, sequencing of the application of the aforementioned policy instruments has been quite interesting.

 As was observed, majority of the proposed measures to confront the attendant crisis has come from the monetary side of the policy spectrum.
-These included liquidity enhancing measures such as lowering of repo rate, reduction of cash reserve ratio (CRR), deferment of loan repayments, buying back of treasury bonds, increasing allocation to the Export Development Fund (EDF).
+These included liquidity enhancing measures such as lowering of repo rate, reducing cash reserve ratio (CRR), deferring loan repayments, buying back of treasury bonds, increasing allocation to the Export Development Fund (EDF).
 At the same time, the announced economic recovery packages also centred around lowering interest rates.
 Only a handful of measures were taken from the fiscal side which included added allocation to the Ministry of Health and Family Welfare and removal of duties and taxes on imports required to fight COVID-19.

 The precedence of monetary policy tools over fiscal measures was perhaps dictated by the aspiration of transmitting market signal and the comparative ease of implementation.
 Nonetheless, it might also be attributed to the deteriorating fiscal framework of the economy.
-It can be argued that the government went for this because it did not have fiscal space in FY2020, and also it lacked the required administrative capacity to pursue an expansionary fiscal policy.
+It can be argued that the government went for this because it did not have fiscal space in FY2019-20, and also it lacked the required administrative capacity to pursue an expansionary fiscal policy.

-Drawing on insights from the discussion so far, four key considerations as regards the public finance framework may guide formulation of the FY2021 budget in view of the COVID-19 pandemic.
+Drawing on insights from the discussion so far, four key considerations as regards the public finance framework may guide formulation of the FY2020-21 budget in view of the pandemic.
 These include:

-- i) designing a credible fiscal framework based on reliable and realistic incomeexpenditure figures so that proper planning and effective implementation is possible in a crisis-ridden year - ii) addressing the redistribution issue in a judicious manner using instruments from both the income side (e.g. raising the personal income tax threshold) and expenditure side (e.g. redirecting the savings from oil import at lower price and reprioritisation of public expenditure to health sector and social protection to the poor) - iii) enhancing the budget delivery capacity in terms of revenue mobilisation, public expenditure and deficit management by undertaking a number of much needed reform measures - iv) linking the short-term measures to medium-term recovery strategy while being cognisant of the implications for the eighth five-year plan (which will be launched with the FY2021 budget) and the aspirations of the SDGs deliverables.
+- i. designing a credible fiscal framework based on reliable and realistic income-expenditure figures so that proper planning and effective implementation is possible in a crisis-ridden year; - ii. addressing the redistribution issue in a judicious manner using instruments from both the income side (e.g. raising the personal income tax threshold) and expenditure side (e.g. redirecting the savings from oil import at lower price and reprioritisation of public expenditure to health sector and social protection to the poor); - iii. enhancing the budget delivery capacity in terms of revenue mobilisation, public expenditure and deficit management by undertaking a number of much needed reform measures; and - iv. linking the short-term measures to medium-term recovery strategy while being cognisant of the implications for the Eighth Five-Year Plan (which will be launched with the FY2020-21 budget) and the aspirations of the Sustainable Development Goals (SDGs) deliverables.

-SECTION IV.
-INFLATION
+4. INFLATION